RustAudio/rust-lv2/README.md

 ## Features

 There are two optional features:
 * `host`:  Some of the types defined by some crates are only useful for testing or LV2 hosts.
-Since the goal of this framework is provide an easy way to create plugins, these aren't nescessary and therefore gated behind that feature.
+Since the goal of this framework is to provide an easy way to create plugins, these aren't necessary and therefore gated behind that feature.
 * `wmidi`: Add [`wmidi`](https://crates.io/crates/wmidi) as an optional dependency to `lv2-midi`, which enables a shortcut to read and write MIDI events directly with the types defined by this crate.

 ## License